openhealthcare/opal/doc/DEVELOPERS.md

+## Starting a new OPAL project

+1. Create a virtualenv
+2. Install OPAL
+3. run opal-admin.py startproject name
+4. Step 4 is complex and hard to generalise

 # Your implementation

-Your implementation should be a Django project that includes OPAL as a Django app.
+Your implementation is a Django project with some extras.

 ## OPAL settings